Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ![training_tips_illumination_pic](../img/training_mission_cockpit_lights.jpg)

 - Set the SYSTEM option "Cockpit Global Illumination" to ON
-- Set the SYSTEM option "Gamma" to 2.0 or higher values.
+- Set the SYSTEM option "Gamma" to 2.2 or higher values.
 - Set the SYSTEM option "Shadows" off as the very last resort.

+## Time acceleration

+The influence of the time acceleration function on the stability of the lessons is not documented properly, but to be on the safe side we advise against using the time acceleration function because anyway the lessons do not contain phases in which nothing happens for a long time.

 ## Lesson got stuck

-There are situations in which the triggers of a lesson no longer work properly for some reason.
+There are situations in which you feel the lesson does not continue, no no longer works properly for some reason.
-Fortunately, this only happens very rarely!
-This usually results in the highlights (the yellow helper boxes) no longer being shown or hidden correctly, or the logic circuits no longer reacting correctly to events in the simulation.
-We experienced this ourselves during the testing phase from time to time, and we would like to at least inform you about here and now.

-The influence of the time acceleration function on the stability of the lessons is not documented, but to be on the safe side we advise against using the time acceleration function.
+Fortunately, this happens very rarely!

-If you got stuck in a lesson, you should take the following measures:
+Nevertheless, if you got stuck in a lesson, you should take the following measures:

 - Stay calm!

 - Check whether everything in the aircraft is actually set up as required according to the checklist/procedure.
-If necessary, check each of the previous steps individually and carefull, starting from the top by asking yourself the following questions:
+If necessary, check each of the previous steps individually and carefully, starting from the top by asking yourself the following questions:
   "What is written in the procedure/checklist/book?" and "How did I set it up?"
+  A good example is the Slats/Flaps Control Switch, which often causes trouble;
+  it has three distinct positions ("OFF", "SLATS OUT", "SLATS OUT & FLAPS DOWN"), not only two!

 - If that doesn't help:
-  Jump back one - or if necessary - a few steps (if that lesson supports jumping back via the comms menu > F-10 Other ...).
+  Jump back one - or if necessary - a few steps (if that lesson supports jumping back via the COMMS menu > F-10 Other ...).
+Not all procedures/steps allow for jumping back.

 - If that doesn't help either:
-  Jump back to the beginning of the procedure (if that lesson supports jumping back via the comms menu > F-10 Other ...).
+  Jump back to the beginning of the procedure (if that lesson supports jumping back via the COMMS menu > F-10 Other ...).
+Not all procedures/steps allow for jumping back.

 - If all that doesn't help:
   - Quit the mission and save the DEBRIEFING (log-file) and the TRACK (trk-file) in the debriefing screen
-  - If you suspect a bug, please open a new ticker in the DCS forum > Heatblur Simulations > Phantom area using this link: <https://forum.dcs.world/forum/919-dcs-f-4-phantom/>.
+  - If you suspect a bug, please open a new ticker in the DCS forum > Heatblur Simulations > Phantom > Problems area using this link: <https://forum.dcs.world/forum/1237-bugs-problems/>.
     Please add as much information as possible in order to help us finding a possible issue.
-Thank you for your support!
+    Thank you in advance for your efforts!
-  - In any case, we recommend to restart DCS and fly the mission again.
+  - In any case, we recommend to fly the mission again.
 Sorry for that!

 ## Training area: Kobuleti (UG5X) airfield